-National Park System units are created by act of Congress, except that national monuments also may be added by presidential proclamation.
-The Antiquities Act of 1906 (16 U.S.C.
-431 et seq.) authorizes the President to create national monuments, on land that is already federally owned or controlled, that contains historic landmarks, historic and prehistoric structures, or other objects of historic or scientific interest.2 Presidents have designated 128 monuments since 1906.
+National Park System units are created by act of Congress, except that national monuments also may be added by presidential proclamation.2 The Antiquities Act of 1906 (16 U.S.C.
+431 et seq.) authorizes the President to create national monuments, on land that is already federally owned or controlled, and that contains historic landmarks, historic and prehistoric structures, or other objects of historic or scientific interest.3 Presidents have designated 137 monuments since 1906.
 Congress has subsequently converted many of them, such as the Grand Canyon, to national parks.
-Most monuments are managed by NPS, with many newer monuments managed by the Bureau of Land Management or other agencies.3
+Most monuments are managed by NPS, with many newer monuments managed by the Bureau of Land Management or other agencies.4

 An act of Congress creating a Park System unit may explain the unit's purpose; set its boundaries; provide specific directions for land acquisition, planning, uses, and operations; and authorize appropriations for acquisition and development.
 Bills to create units generally are within the jurisdiction of the House Committee on Natural Resources and the Senate Committee on Energy and Natural Resources, with appropriations typically contained in Interior, Environment, and Related Agencies appropriations acts.
-In recent years, Congress sometimes has enacted free-standing legislation to add units to the National Park System.
-Congress also has authorized units as part of omnibus parks and recreation laws containing dozens of recreation-related measures.4 Measures sometimes are packaged to facilitate broad evaluation of an issue and to expedite consideration.
+Congress sometimes has enacted free-standing legislation to add units to the National Park System.
+Congress also has authorized units as part of omnibus parks and recreation laws containing dozens of recreation-related measures.5 Measures sometimes are packaged to facilitate broad evaluation of an issue and to expedite consideration.
 Legislation creating a new unit may be preceded by legislation to authorize an NPS study of the area, as described below.

 Provisions of law, together with NPS policies, govern Congress's consideration of measures to create units of the National Park System.
 In 1998, Congress amended existing law pertaining to creating units (P.L.
-105-391) to standardize procedures, improve the information about potential additions, prioritize areas, focus on outstanding areas, and ensure congressional support for area studies.5 Current law charges the Secretary of the Interior with investigating, studying, and monitoring nationally significant areas with potential for inclusion in the System.
-It outlines a procedure for the Secretary to study areas to provide Congress with information for deciding whether to create park units.
-The National Park System Advisory Board, composed of private citizens, advises the Secretary of the Interior on possible additions to the National Park System.
-In practice, NPS performs these functions assigned to the Secretary.
+105-391) to standardize procedures, improve the information about potential additions, prioritize areas, focus on outstanding areas, and ensure congressional support for area studies.6